NickTimosh/sql_active_and_churn_students/README.md

 * I used Tableau to develop a simple, yet effective, dashboard that displayed time-series visualizations of churn and sleeping students.
 To ensure that my data was up-to-date, I scheduled incremental data updates.
 By leveraging these techniques, I was able to gain valuable insights into the churn behavior of online school students.

-* Finally, I wrote detailed documentation that allows to effectively interact and maintain the dashboard
+* Finally, I wrote detailed documentation that allows to effectively interact and maintain the dashboard.

 ## Functions and techniques